alexander-j-gardner/sky-beam-exam/README.md

 ### Running the Video Stream Event Consumer

+To run the pipeline that consumes events from the Video Stream Events topic, use the VideoStreamEventsConsumer class.

 - When using the DirectRunner using the local pubsub emulator the following program args are required:

 ```